 Hi, I redesigned my site a few weeks ago.
 I’m only writing about it now, because I just added a pretty big thing: iA Writer Mono.

 I didn’t like how Courier looked after a while, so I wanted a cleaner and prettier monospace font.
 I started with JetBrains Mono, but something didn’t sit right for me.
-Then I experimented with San Francisco Mono, the font used in Xcode, and decided against it for fear the wrath of Apple’s legal team.
+Then I experimented with San Francisco Mono (the font used in Xcode), and decided against it for fear of the wrath of Apple’s legal team.
 I then was reminded of iA Writer’s custom-made fonts that the wonderful folks at iA are letting anyone use.

 So I snagged them, loaded the Mono variant into my CSS, and it looks beautiful.
 I love it.
 OK, font and all, I need to talk about this new design.

 My old design was getting stale and convoluted.
 I wanted to keep the aesthetic of the old design, in a way, but wanted a nice refresh that presented only the information needed in a nice way.
 A few years ago, I designed my resume with a monospaced font, double-column layout, and a concise way to see my experience on one page.
 So I took inspiration from that, and out came this design.

 I kept the same color scheme as the old design: light text on a dark background with blue link highlights that turn red on hover.
 I muted the colors a bit, which made them easier on the eyes and gives it a sort of retro vibe.
 (Fun fact, I was actually inspired by the Metal Gear Solid 3 UI color scheme in a way.)

 My name is on its own line, on the left column, justified right.
 It immediately brings your attention to the fact that this is, indeed, my site.
 Below that is the same About section from the old design.
 Below that is my contact info, followed by a design and font credit.
 For the list of my projects, I used the format from my resume: Title, Link, Description.
 One sentence for the description, and the most concise title possible.